folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * To send the notice when the overdue fine is charged, select **Upon/At**.
 * To send the notice after the overdue fine is charged, select **After**.
 Then, determine the  **Frequency** of the notice.
 To send the notice once, select  **One Time**.
 To send the notice multiple times, select  **Recurring** and enter how often the notice sends until the fee/fine is closed.

-**Lost item fee(s) charged.** The notice is sent after or when a lost item fine is charged to a patron.
+**Lost item fee(s) charged.** The notice is sent after or when a lost item fee is charged to a patron.

 Select when the notice is sent from the **Send** drop-down list: